bitonio00/kafka-proj/README.md

 ## I. What is Kafka ?

+Apache Kafka is a distributed streaming platform that is used for building real-time data pipelines and streaming applications.
+It was developed by the Apache Software Foundation and is written in Scala and Java.

+Kafka is designed to handle high volumes of data efficiently and with low latency.
+It can process millions of messages per second and can handle terabytes of data without any issues.
+Kafka is used by many companies around the world, including LinkedIn, Netflix, and Twitter, to build real-time data pipelines and streaming applications.

+Kafka works by using a publish-subscribe model, where producers write data to Kafka topics and consumers read data from those topics.
+Kafka topics are partitioned and replicated across a cluster, which allows for high availability and fault tolerance.
+Kafka also has strong durability, meaning that data is persisted on disk and can be recovered in the event of a failure.

+Kafka has many features that make it useful for building real-time data pipelines and streaming applications.
+Some of these features include:

+- High throughput: Kafka can handle high volumes of data efficiently, with low latency.
+- Scalability: Kafka can scale horizontally by adding more brokers to the cluster.
+- Fault tolerance: Kafka replicates data across multiple brokers and can recover from failures.
+- Durability: Kafka persists data on disk, which means that data is not lost in the event of a failure.
+- Real-time processing: Kafka can process data in real-time, making it useful for streaming applications.
+- Integration: Kafka can integrate with other systems and technologies, such as Hadoop, Spark, and Elasticsearch.
+- Overall, Kafka is a powerful and reliable platform that is used by many companies around the world to build real-time data pipelines and streaming applications.

 ## II.
 Using kafka on window

 Kafka was not at first built to run on window but you can do it with a certain configuration.
 Knowing that we were using window we had to do those steps.